New effective interactions for hypernuclei in density dependent relativistic mean field model: Summary

 \section{Summary}

 We investigate the effective interactions for $\Lambda$ hypernuclei in the density dependent relativistic mean field model and propose new parameter sets.
-Based on effective $NN$ interactions DD-ME2 and PKDD, the two ratios of scalar and vector coupling constants between effective $\Lambda N$ and $NN$ interactions, namely, $R_\sigma$ and $R_\omega$, are obtained by fitting calculated $\Lambda$ separation energies to experimental values of eleven single-$\Lambda$ hypernuclei with $A \ge 12$.
+Based on effective $NN$ interactions DD-ME2 and PKDD, the two ratios of scalar and vector coupling constants between effective $\Lambda N$ and $NN$ interactions, namely, $R_\sigma$ and $R_\omega$, are optimized by fitting calculated $\Lambda$ separation energies to experimental values of eleven single-$\Lambda$ hypernuclei with $A \ge 12$.
 The calculations were carried out by using the MDC-RMF model in which deformations are allowed for these hypernuclei and their normal core nuclei.
 With three ways of grouping and including these eleven selected $\Lambda$ hypernuclei in the fitting, six new effective interactions DD-ME2-Y$i$ and PKDD-Y$i$ ($i=1,2$ and $3$) are obtained.
+The two ratios $R_\sigma$ and $R_\omega$ in these six new effective interactions vary largely.
+But they are correlated well with each other and follow closely a linear relation.
+The statistical error of the independent parameter $R_\sigma$ is estimated and the error bars are within 0.1.

 Ground state properties of the eleven selected hypernuclei and the corresponding core nuclei are described well by the MDC-RMF model.
 For core nuclei, the calculated binding energies agree satisfactorily with the experiment and most of them are deformed.
-For hypernuclei, the calculated $\Lambda$ separation energies are close to the experimental values with a small average least-square deviation weighted by experimental uncertainties.
+For hypernuclei, the calculated $\Lambda$ separation energies are close to the experimental values with a small average square deviation weighed by experimental uncertainties.
 Shape polarization effects of $\Lambda$ and the shape change of a hypernucleus compared to its core nucleus are obvious in the $A\leq 40$ mass region.
-The two ratios $R_\sigma$ and $R_\omega$ in these six new effective interactions vary largely.
-But they are correlated well with each other and follow closely a linear relation.
+The newly proposed effective interactions are also used to calculate the EoS of hypernuclear matter and study the mass and radius of neutron stars.
+It turns out that they fall into the ``swamp'' which is full of effective interactions connected with the well known ``hyperon puzzle'': The lower limit of the maximum neutron star mass, i.e., 2$M_{\odot}$, cannot be reached because the EoS is not stiff enough when hyperons are considered.